METTLER WOODS NATURE PRESERVE

 This Nature Preserve is a valuable remnant of the woods that once covered a large part of Illinois.

-A level trail takes you into an oasis of native life.
+Two miles of trails take you into an oasis of native life.
 Woodpeckers dart through tall white oak trees, while hummingbirds feast on colorful jewelweed.

 5991 500 (5000) E, Clinton, IL 61727